ForzaMods/AIO/README.md

 * Skip Intro - Make the intro just black with no audio
 * Freeze AI - Freezes offline drivatars
 * Clothes Unlocker - Lets you equip any locked clothing item
+* Emote Unlocker - Lets you equip any locked emote
 * Horn Changer - Lets you use any horn in game, client side only
+* Fly Hack - Literally fly
+* AIO Map - TP anywhere with a map in the tool, includes overlays for e.g. fast travel boards

 ## ToDo